thanoskoutr/armOS/docs/README.md

 ## Instructions

 ### Install Toolchain
-For detailed instructions, see [Install-Toolchain]().
+For detailed instructions, see the [Install Toolchain](https://github.com/thanoskoutr/armOS/wiki/Install-Toolchain) wiki page.

 ### Serial Connection with Raspberry PI
-For detailed instructions, see [Serial-Connection]().
+For detailed instructions, see the [Serial Connection](https://github.com/thanoskoutr/armOS/wiki/Serial-Connection) wiki page.

 ### Running on Raspberry Pi
-For detailed instructions, see [Running-on-Pi]().
+For detailed instructions, see the [Installation](https://github.com/thanoskoutr/armOS/wiki/Installation) wiki page.

 Basic overview of the steps:

-- Clone project
+- Clone the project.
-- Format SD card
+- Format the SD card, with the Raspberry Pi Imager.
-- Makefile set cross-compiler
+- Set cross-compiler path on the Makefile.
-- Build project (automatic or manual)
+- Build project using make.
-- Transfer `.img`/`config.txt` to SD Card
+- Transfer `.img`/`config.txt` to SD Card.
-- Unmount SD card
+- Unmount SD card.
-- Put SD card on Pi
+- Put SD card on Pi.
-- Connect USB-to-TTL serial cable to Pi, Computer
+- Connect USB-to-TTL serial cable to the Pi and Linux host.
-- Open screen
+- Open `screen`.
-- Power on the Pi
+- Power on the Pi.

 ### Generating Documentation
-In order to generate the Doxygen documentation locally, see [Generating-Docs]().
+In order to generate the Doxygen documentation locally, see the [Generate Docs](https://github.com/thanoskoutr/armOS/wiki/Generate-Docs) wiki page.

 ## Resources